for Long-Term Care

-Under a qualified partnership policy, personal assets in the amount of the total benefits paid are disregarded when Medicaid asset eligibility is calculated.
+Under a qualified partnership policy, personal assets in the amount of the total benefits paid are disregarded when Medi-Cal asset eligibility is calculated.
 For each dollar of benefits paid, one dollar of assets is not counted toward the eligibility limit.
-This means you get to keep those assets and don't have to spend them before qualifying for Medi-Cal (Medicaid).
+This means you get to keep those assets and don't have to spend them before qualifying for Medi-Cal.

-It also means that the state will not seek to recover those amounts from your estate.
-Estate recovery means that the state can require repayment from your estate for any costs paid by Medi-Cal (Medicaid).
-Thirty states have "filial laws" that give the state the right to require your children to reimburse Medicaid for your expenses.
+With a Partnership policy it also means that the state will not seek to recover money spent for your care from your estate.
+Estate recovery means that the state can require repayment from your estate for any costs paid by Medicaid.
+Thirty states have filial laws that that give the state the right to require your children to reimburse Medi-Cal for your expenses.

 In addition, many retirees who once thought they could afford to self-insure long-term care expenses are facing the need to protect their shrinking assets in a down market making it much more difficult to self-insure these expenses.